Nicki Minaj Defends Registered Sex Offender Boyfriend Amid Pregnancy And Engagement Rumors

 During her radio show, Nicki did not discuss Kenneth’s worrisome past.

-As reported by People, Nicki’s man has a troublesome background.
-He was sentenced to jail time for manslaughter in the shooting death of a man named Lamont Robinson in 2002.
+As reported by People, Nicki’s man was sentenced to jail time for manslaughter in the shooting death of a man named Lamont Robinson in 2002.
 He is also a registered sex offender.
-Online records from the New York Division of Criminal Justice Services show Kenneth was convicted of attempted rape of a 16-year-old girl in 1995.
+Online records from the New York Division of Criminal Justice Services show that Kenneth was convicted of attempted rape of a 16-year-old girl in 1995.
 Until May 2019, the 40-year-old was on supervised release.

-Nicki has previously defended her man, who she has publically dated since December 2018, from critics.
+Nicki has previously defended her man, who she has publicly dated since December 2018, from critics.

 “He was 15, she was 16 … in a relationship,” she wrote on Instagram, regarding Kenneth’s status as a registered sex offender.